Highlights of the Program

 European Parliament

-• Explaining consistent policies and shared standards that move carbon capture from pilots to full networks
+• An explanation of consistent policies and shared standards that move carbon capture from pilots to full networks

-• Implementing smart funding and risk-sharing measures making early projects commercially viable across regions
+• Implementing smart funding and risk-sharing measures that make early projects commercially viable across regions

-• Enhancing transparency and reliable verification practices attracting private investment and ensuring accountability
+• Enhancing transparency and reliable verification practices that attract private investment and ensure accountability

-• Promoting citizen engagement and local benefits strengthening public trust and industrial growth
+• Promoting citizen engagement and local benefits that strengthen public trust and industrial growth

 Q&A SESSION ON ADVANCING INVESTABLE CARBON CAPTURE NETWORKS IN EUROPE